lopeasvomm/GameMatch/README.md

 # GameMatch
 Description:
-A discord bot that matches games for you
+A discord bot that matches games for you pease read this file in **raw**

 Features:
 Match: Matches users by @ and the bot tells you what you can play